 The ‘Human’ Touch

-The marketers running this page firmly believe in tying back the roots of all their posts to the being ‘relatable’ rather than sounding too pushy for sales.
+The marketers running this page firmly believe in tying back the roots of all their posts to being ‘relatable’ rather than sounding too pushy for sales.

 Images are the most shared content type across all social platforms and Samsung seems to be leveraging from the same.
-Although these are mostly product shoots and don’t feature real consumers, their images always gain a lot of likes, shares and comments because of the vibe they create.
+Although these are mostly product shoots and don’t feature real consumers, their images always gain a lot of likes, shares, and comments because of the vibe they create.
 Something you’ve been aiming at too?

 Let’s take a look at how Samsung leverages the most from images.